Brycey92/ci.docker.websphere-traditional/network-deployment/install/README.md

 # Building an IBM WebSphere Application Server Network Deployment traditional image from binaries

-An IBM WebSphere Application Server Network Deployment traditional image can be built by obtaining the following binaries:
+An IBM WebSphere Application Server Network Deployment traditional image can be built by installing Installation Manager and finding the correct repos.
-* IBM Installation Manager binaries from [Passport Advantage](http://www-01.ibm.com/software/passportadvantage/pao_customer.html)

-  IBM Installation Manager binaries:
-  * Install_Mgr_v1.6.2_Lnx_WASv8.5.5.zip (CIK2GML)

-* IBM WebSphere Application Server Network Deployment traditional binaries from [Passport Advantage](http://www-01.ibm.com/software/passportadvantage/pao_customer.html) / [Fix Central](http://www-933.ibm.com/support/fixcentral/)

-  IBM WebSphere Application Server Network Deployment traditional V8.5.5 binaries:
-  * WASND_v8.5.5_1of3.zip (CIK2HML)
-  * WASND_v8.5.5_2of3.zip (CIK2IML)
-  * WASND_v8.5.5_3of3.zip (CIK2JML)

-  Fixpack V8.5.5.9 binaries:
-  * 8.5.5-WS-WAS-FP0000009-part1.zip
-  * 8.5.5-WS-WAS-FP0000009-part2.zip

-  IBM WebSphere SDK Java Technology Edition V7.1.3.0 binaries:
-  * 7.1.3.30-WS-IBMWASJAVA-part1.zip
-  * 7.1.3.30-WS-IBMWASJAVA-part2.zip

 An IBM WebSphere Application Server Network Deployment traditional install image is created in two steps by using the following two Dockerfiles to reduce the final image size: